FLming/CRNN.tf2/README.md

 For other parameters please check the `eval.py -h`

-## Deploy
+## Ecosystem

-Before you deploy, you should pick up a good weight, and converte model to SavedModel format in order to use other tensorflow components (e.g. `Tensorflow serving`、`Tensorflow.js` etc.)
+There are many components here to help us do other things.
+For example, deploy by `Tensorflow serving`.
+Before you deploy, you can pick up a good weight, and converte model to SavedModel format by this command:
 ```
 usage: converter.py [-h] -m MODEL -o OUTPUT [--save_format SAVE_FORMAT]
 ```
+And now `Tensorflow lite` also can convert this model, that means you can deploy it to Android, iOS etc.